peterhinch/micropython-async/TUTORIAL.md

 the IORead mechanism.
 This is unsupported for Python drivers: see section 5.3.

-Note that where a very repeatable polling interval is required, it should be done using a hardware timer hard interrupt callback.
-For "very" repeatable read microsecond level.
+Note that where a very repeatable polling interval is required, it should be done using a hardware timer with a hard interrupt callback.
+For "very" repeatable read microsecond level (depending on platform).

 In many cases less precise timing is acceptable.
-The definition of "less" is application dependent but the latency associated with scheduling the polling coro is likely to be variable on the order of tens or hundreds of milliseconds.
+The definition of "less" is application dependent but the latency associated with scheduling the coro which is performing the polling may be variable on the order of tens or hundreds of milliseconds.
 Latency is determined as follows.
-When a `await asyncio.sleep_ms(tim)` times out, the coro is scheduled for execution; likewise if tim == 0 or `yield` is issued.
-It then competes with other coros which have behaved similarly.
-Since coros are scheduled in "fair round-robin" fashion you can expect each competing coro to be scheduled before it.

-Each coro will have a worst-case latency which can be calculated by summing, for every other coro, the worst-case execution time between yielding.
-This value also represents the timing uncertainty of the `sleep_ms()` function.
+When `await asyncio.sleep(0)` is issued all other pending coros will be scheduled in "fair round-robin" fashion before it is re-scheduled.
+Thus its worst-case latency may be calculated by summing, for every other coro, the worst-case execution time between yielding to the scheduler.

+If `await asyncio.sleep_ms(t)` is issued where t > 0 the coro is guaranteed not to be rescheduled until t has elapsed.
+If, at that time, all other coros are waiting on nonzero delays, it will immediately be scheduled.
+But if other coros are pending execution (either because they issued a zero delay or because their time has elapsed) they may be scheduled first.
+This introduces a timing uncertainty into the `sleep()` and `sleep_ms()` functions.
+The worst-case value for this may be calculated as above.

-[This document](./FASTPOLL.md) describes an experimental version of uasyncio which offers a means of improving this.
+[This document](./FASTPOLL.md) describes an experimental version of uasyncio which offers a means of reducing this latency for critical tasks.

 ###### [Jump to Contents](./TUTORIAL.md#contents)